Reducing your Cash Gap

 Solutions to Cash Gaps

 In most businesses, there is a gap between the inflows and outflows of cash.
 Financing is often needed to bridge this gap.
 This working capital funding can come in many forms.
-Ideally, cash from the business itself, but other options include debt or equity financing, factoring, inventory financing, among others.
+Ideally, cash from the business itself, but other options include debt or equity financing, factoring, and inventory financing, among others.

 The key to reducing the cash gap is to reduce your receivables period and days in inventory and/or increase your payables period.
 In other words, converting inventory to cash quicker while delaying payment to suppliers.
 Below we will discuss strategies for each of these.